angular-schule/angular-cli-ghpages/README.md

    Alternatively, you can install it directly via `ng add angular-cli-ghpages`.
 See the [installation section](#installation) for details.

-4. Deploy your project to GitHub Pages with all default settings.
+4. After the installation, the same `ng deploy` command will build and deploy your project.
 Your project will be automatically built in production mode.

    ```sh
    ng deploy --base-href=/<repositoryname>/